mtheoryx/dnd-cos/Session-Recaps/session-18.md

 Hill dwarf!

 Get bonus to wisdom.
 Racial bonuses change.
 Go into dnd beyond change race, see what changes.

-Pick one magical item and lose it....
+Rex will help between sessions.

 ### Ending Tasks